oscarbutler/restaurant/README.md

 - There was a bug that I encountered which occured when I submitted the booking form.
 This showed an integrity error since there needed an userid, in order to fix this I made the form require a login which needed an username.
 I made it so the username was in place for the userid, this then allowed me to fix the problem I was encountering.

+- A bug that occured was that I had a server error and a bad request error which stemmed from an incorrectly made whitenoise storage.
+These errors on happened wheb debug was false, this made it challening to find a cause for it.

 ### Unsolved Bugs